-The vagus nerve serves as the body's superhighway, carrying information between the brain and the internal organs and controlling the body's response in times of rest and relaxation.
+The vagus nerve serves as the body's superhighway, carrying information between the brain and the internal organs and controlling bodily functions in times of rest and relaxation.
 The large nerve originates in the brain and branches out in multiple directions to the neck and torso, where it's responsible for actions such as carrying sensory information from the skin of the ear, controlling the muscles that you use to swallow and speak and influencing your immune system.

 The vagus is the 10th of 12 cranial nerves that extend directly from the brain, according to the Encyclopedia Britannica.
 Although we refer to the vagus nerve as singular, it's actually a pair of nerves that emerge from the left and right side of the medulla oblongata portion of the brain stem.
 The nerve gets its name from the Latin word for wandering, according to Merriam-Webster, which is appropriate, as the vagus nerve is the largest and most widely branching cranial nerve.